 In addition, Lawrence Township has a lot of people living here who were born outside of the US (25.55%).

 The most common language spoken in Lawrence Township is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.